PrimeIntellect-ai/genesys/README.md

 ---

-Genesys is a library for synthetic reasoning data generation and verification.
-It is used to generate [SYNTHETIC-1]()
+Genesys is a library for synthetic reasoning data generation and verification, used to generate [SYNTHETIC-1]().

+The library has two main entrypoints:
+- `src/genesys/generate.py` is used to sample responses to tasks from a given dataset using a teacher model.
+- `src/genesys/verify.py` is used to verify responses and assign rewards using verifiers.
+Verifiers are task-dependent - some task responses are verified by executing code tests, others are verified with an LLM judge.
+Genesys is designed to make it easy to add custom verifiers for new tasks.

 ## Usage